JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/races/hadozee-aag.md

 ### Hadozee Dodge

 The magic that runs in your veins heightens your natural defenses.
-When you take damage, you can use your reaction to roll a `d6`.
+When you take damage, you can use your reaction to roll a `dice: d6|avg` (`d6`).
 Add your proficiency bonus to the number rolled, and reduce the damage you take by an amount equal to that total (minimum of 0 damage).

 You can use this trait a number of times equal to your proficiency bonus.
 You regain all expended uses when you finish a long rest.